anonymous-authors-ARR/Human_GenAI_Liability_Attribution/README.md

 4/ ACL25__Compute_Wasserstein_distances__GPT2_and_Zephyr__anonymized.ipynb <br />
 -> compute a direction-aware, scaled Wasserstein distance between two (harmful and harmless) distributions of perplexity ratios. <br />

+Our "Processed_Data" folder includes saved perplexity ratios for the harmful and harmless subsets of FairPrism, evaluated by fine-tuned GPT-2/Zephyr models.  <br />

+Our figures